OraMUC/table-api-generator/README.md

-  p_audit_column_mappings       IN VARCHAR2 DEFAULT NULL,  -- If not null, the provided comma separated column names are excluded and populated by the API (you don't need a trigger for update_by, update_on...). p_audit_user_expression       IN VARCHAR2 DEFAULT c_audit_user_expression, -- You can overwrite here the expression to determine the user which created or updated the row (see also the parameter docs...). p_row_version_column_mapping  IN VARCHAR2 DEFAULT NULL,  -- If not null, the provided column name is excluded and populated by the API with the provided SQL expression (you don't need a trigger to provide a row version identifier). p_enable_custom_defaults      IN BOOLEAN  DEFAULT FALSE, -- If true, additional methods are created (mainly for testing and dummy data creation, see full parameter descriptions). p_custom_default_values       IN XMLTYPE  DEFAULT NULL   -- Custom values in XML format for the previous option, if the generator provided defaults are not ok.
+  p_audit_column_mappings       IN VARCHAR2 DEFAULT NULL,  -- If not null, the provided comma separated column names are excluded and populated by the API (you don't need a trigger for update_by, update_on...). p_audit_user_expression       IN VARCHAR2 DEFAULT c_audit_user_expression, -- You can overwrite here the expression to determine the user which created or updated the row (see also the parameter docs...). p_row_version_column_mapping  IN VARCHAR2 DEFAULT NULL,  -- If not null, the provided column name is excluded and populated by the API with the provided SQL expression (you don't need a trigger to provide a row version identifier). p_tenant_column_mapping       IN VARCHAR2 DEFAULT NULL,  -- If not null, the provided column name is hidden inside the API, populated with the provided SQL expression and used as a tenant_id in all relevant API methods. p_enable_custom_defaults      IN BOOLEAN  DEFAULT FALSE, -- If true, additional methods are created (mainly for testing and dummy data creation, see full parameter descriptions). p_custom_default_values       IN XMLTYPE  DEFAULT NULL   -- Custom values in XML format for the previous option, if the generator provided defaults are not ok.
 );